 So for Tom Stoeckle and Seattle Children's, moving to a near-site clinic model didn't just help control costs, it was also key to providing their employees with richer benefits.

 You may be wondering if this is simply too good to be true.
 It's not.
 You can decide to take control of the enormous puzzle before and get out of your healthcare quagmire.
-Better yet, you can remove the financial burden that stands in the way from of workforce feeling happier and healthier.
+Better yet, you can remove the financial burden that stands in the way of the workforce feeling happier and healthier.

 Want to know more?
 Check out our Benefit Strategy Design white paper to find out more.
 You can download it here.